 Current environmental issues affecting the I-Kiribati people: heavy pollution in the lagoon of south Tarawa atoll due to overcrowding mixed with traditional practices such as lagoon latrines and open-pit dumping; groundwater at risk; potential for water shortages, disease; coastal erosion.

-Google maps Kiribati
+Google Maps Kiribati

 The capital and other divisions